PRX/Porter/README.md

 Porter utilizes the robust [error handling](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-error-handling.html) and retry logic that Step Functions offer to ensure that tasks are resilient to transient service issues.
 In cases where a job execution is not able to complete all its tasks, Porter sends callbacks to indicate the failure, and the application must decide how to attempt to retry the work.

 Job executions within Porter are not intended to be inspected directly or in real time by other applications.
-An application that's submitting jobs should be designed to track the state of its jobs based on the callback messages that it has or has not receieved.
+An application that's submitting jobs should be designed to track the state of its jobs based on the callback messages that it has or has not received.
 Callback messages are sent at various points during a job execution, which is explained in more detail [below](#callback-messages).

 Many input and output methods are supported to allow flexibility with other applications.
 For example, source files can come from HTTP or S3 endpoints, and callback messages can be sent via HTTP, [SNS](https://aws.amazon.com/sns/), and [SQS](https://aws.amazon.com/sqs/).
 The list of supported source and destination methods will grow over time; see below for a more complete list of methods that each aspect of the job execution support.